 Recreational Inverter Generators

-Emergency portable generators, however, feature larger and more powerful engines designed to restore power to mission-critical appliances like refrigerators, washing machines, and garage door openers.
+Emergency portable generators, also known as backup generators, feature larger and more powerful engines designed to restore power to mission-critical appliances like refrigerators, washing machines, and garage door openers.
 The most powerful models have an output of up to 17 kW.

-In addition, emergency generators come equipped with larger gas tanks designed to run hours without interruption.
-While not quite a professional-grade, these generators are durable yet affordable.
+In addition, emergency generators come equipped with larger gas tanks designed to run for hours without interruption.
+While not quite professional-grade, these generators are durable yet affordable.

 For heavy-duty, long-term use on a farm, jobsite, food truck, etc., a professional portable generator is best.
 These serious-duty generators are built in limited quantities for professionals who recognize that quality doesn’t come cheap.